JaredU3077/jaredu3077.github.io/docs/CONTRIBUTING.md

 Clear description of the requested feature

 ## Use Case
-Why this feature is needed
+Why this feature would be useful

 ## Proposed Implementation
 How you think it should be implemented